 DOWNSTREAM: THE STORY BEHIND THE BOOK:

-While I was researching Taking the Waters, about the famous bathing ponds on Hampstead Heath, I was interested in finding out about the history of swimming and how/when/if women swam in Victorian times.
+While I was researching Taking the Waters, about the famous bathing ponds on Hampstead Heath in north London, I was interested in finding out about the history of swimming and how/when/if women swam in Victorian times.
 The common idea seemed to be that women didn’t really swim, and that they only rarely had the chance to swim competitively.
 But they did.
 And their choice of venue was often the River Thames, where they raced for miles in oil and sewage.

 That got me thinking.
 Why did they swim in the Thames? for fun, for glory, for pleasure, for fame…

-So for the next year I’m going to be traveling the Thames from source to sea researching the stories of all those who have been drawn to its waters.
-I’m also going to be interviewing as many people as possible.
+So for the next year I’m going to be traveling the Thames from source to sea researching the stories of those who have been drawn to its waters.

 This week I interviewed Lewis Pugh about his 21-day swim in 2006, to highlight the issue of climate change